Fraggle Rock: Doozers

 Within Fraggle Rock lives a second species of small humanoid creatures, the pudgy, green, and industrious Doozers.
-Standing about 6 in tall ("knee-high to a Fraggle").
+They stand about 6 in tall ("knee-high to a Fraggle").
 Doozers are in a sense the opposite of Fraggles; their lives are dedicated to working and industry.
 Doozers spend much of their time busily constructing all manner of scaffolding throughout Fraggle Rock, using miniature construction equipment and wearing hardhats and work boots.
 Doozers build their constructions out of an edible candy-like substance (manufactured from radishes) which is greatly enjoyed by Fraggles.
 This is essentially the only interaction between Doozers and Fraggles; Doozers spend most of their time building just for the sake of it, and Fraggles spend much of their time eating Doozer buildings which they consider delicious.

-The Doozers say in an early episode that "architecture is meant to be enjoyed", and in "The Preachification of Convincing John" Mokey prevents the other Fraggles from eating the building work, believing it to be insensitive to the Doozers.
-As a result, the Doozer building eventually takes over Fraggle Rock, and once full the Doozers plan on moving out as they have nowhere left to build.
+The Doozers say in an early episode that "architecture is meant to be enjoyed", and in the episode "The Preachification of Convincing John", Mokey prevents the other Fraggles from eating the building work, believing it to be insensitive to the Doozers.
+As a result, the Doozer building eventually takes over Fraggle Rock, and once full, the Doozers plan on moving out as they have nowhere left to build.
 They explain that they want the Fraggles to eat their work to create space for more building work to go up again.
 Despite this co-dependence, the Doozers generally maintain a low opinion of Fraggles, considering them frivolous.
 The Doozers also seem to have little knowledge of the universe outside Fraggle Rock; early in the series, they are unaware of the existence of the Gorgs or their garden.
-However, there was also one time when Doc found, in his workshop an ancient-looking Doozer helmet, indicating that the Doozers may have explored outside Fraggle Rock into "Outer Space" at some time in their forgotten past.
+However, there was also one time when Doc found, in his workshop, an ancient-looking Doozer helmet, indicating that the Doozers may have explored outside Fraggle Rock into "Outer Space" at some time in their forgotten past.

 Adolescent Doozers come of age with a "taking the helmet" ceremony, in which they proudly accept their Doozer helmet from the Doozer Architect, after swearing to live a life of hard work.
 Rarely, a Doozer will refuse to "take the helmet"; a once in a generation occurrence that is generally met with shock and disbelief in the Doozer community.
 Such non-conformist Doozers can, however, find places of high regard in Doozer society, due to the advantages of their more creative way of thinking.